Skip to main content

 - class/cycle/section

-- the language required (LU, FR, DE, EN)
+- age of pupils - language required (LU, FR, DE, EN)

-- the desired time and the time available on site
+- time of day and time available on site

 - any special needs